JasonDClarke/carousel/README.md

 1. Link the css file css/Carousel.css into your html file.

-2. in html body: a continer div with an id selector.
+2. In html body: a continer div with an id selector.
 This is where your carousel will live.

 ```
 <div id ="carousel1"></div>